Racket (sports equipment)

 Racket design, materials and manufacturing has changed considerably over the centuries.
 The frame of rackets for all sports was traditionally made of solid wood (later laminated wood) and the strings of animal intestine known as catgut.
 The traditional racket size was limited by the strength and weight of the wooden frame which had to be strong enough to hold the strings and stiff enough to hit the ball or shuttle.
 Manufacturers started adding non-wood laminates to wood rackets to improve stiffness.
 Non-wood rackets were made first of steel, then of aluminium, and then carbon fiber composites.
 Wood is still used for real tennis, rackets, and xare.
 Most rackets are now made of composite materials including carbon fiber or fiberglass, metals such as titanium alloys, or ceramics.

 Catgut has been partially replaced by synthetic materials including nylon, polyamide, and other polymers.
 Rackets are restrung when necessary, which may be after every match for a professional.
 Despite the name, "catgut" has never been made from any part of a cat.

 Spelling

 Racket is the standard American spelling of the word.
 Racquet is an alternative spelling more common in Britain, as evidenced by the BBC style guide.
 Racquet is used more commonly in certain sports, such as tennis, squash, racquetball, and badminton, and less commonly in others.
-However, the International Tennis Federation uses racket, which is the original spelling; dating from the 16th century.
+However, the International Tennis Federation uses racket.
 Racquet appeared in the 19th century as a French-influenced variant of racket.